Save to PINTEREST- Simply HOVER over ANY image & look for the SAVE button in the top left corner.

 So, I went into mom mode and told her I would make them “normal” (with sugar).
 Then she did what teens do best…… went to the couch on her phone as I proceeded to make them with sweetener, not sugar.
 Shhhhh.
 Just kidding, when they were done I yelled to her to come to try them.

 She did and loved them.
 After a couple of bites, I admitted they were sugar-free!
 She told me straight out she didn’t notice a difference.
 Once again, moms win!
 The sprinkle of the cinnamon and sugar on top of the cheesecake wins me over every time.
+They had no idea that I had made them low carb cheesecake bars.

 Making our Keto Snickerdoodle Cheesecake Bars